-Third grade students search for explanations of how things work and why things happen as they begin to see the bigger world, including issues of justice and fairness.
+Third grade students search for explanations of how things work and why things happen, including issues of justice and fairness, as they begin to see the bigger world.

-The social-emotional curriculum is developed as carefully as the academic program.
-Reading and writing are a daily part of third grade life, through the workshop model developed by Teachers College at Columbia University, research reports, personal narratives, fairy tale adaptations, and opinion writing.
+The social emotional curriculum is developed as carefully as the academic program.
+Reading and writing are a daily part of third grade life, through the workshop model, research reports, personal narratives, fairy tale adaptations, and opinion writing.
 Students become increasingly adept at applying math to real-life situations.

-Social Emotional Learning (SEL) promotes good citizenship and developing awareness of self-identity.
-Responsive Classroom and Meridian CARES expectations provide a framework for building a caring classroom and school community.
+Social emotional learning (SEL) promotes good citizenship and developing awareness of self-identity.
+Responsive Classroom and Meridian Cares expectations provide a framework for building a caring classroom and school community.
 Having a positive attitude toward learning and empathy for others are emphasized.
 Third graders transition from being “little buddies” to being role models as “big buddies” of the kindergartners.
-Service learning is developed through projects that reflect the year-long study nonprofits in the local community.

-Social Studies incorporates individuals, the Wallingford community, and the world.
-At the beginning of the year, inspired by Peter Menzel’s work Material World, students develop an idea of cultural identity by delving deep into family history, beliefs, culture and values as part of their Material World unit.
+Social studies incorporates individuals, the Wallingford community, and the world.
+At the beginning of the year, students develop an idea of cultural identity by delving deep into family history, beliefs, culture, and values as part of their identity unit.
 Students then turn their focus to the local community when studying economics and businesses in Wallingford.
-Global Studies emphasizes the development of cultural competency with a focus on environment and social change.
-Students choose topics of interest to write a research report, identify problems and possible solutions related to their topics, and embark on a design thinking project which they share to the school community at the Global Studies Museum.
-Global Studies also provides students an opportunity to strengthen geography and mapping skills.
-For Service Learning, students identify a global or local issue and collaborate on possible solutions for action.
+Social studies emphasizes the development of cultural competency with a focus on environment and social change.
+Students choose topics of interest to write a research report about, identify problems and possible solutions related to their topics, and embark on a design thinking project.
+Social studies also provides students an opportunity to strengthen geography and mapping skills.
+For service learning, students identify a global or local issue and collaborate on possible solutions for action.

-Math is a tool for reasoning and problem solving.
+Math is a tool for reasoning and problem-solving.
 In third grade, students move from concrete to abstract thinking.
-They work individually and in differentiated groups, using math tools and games to explore computation skills, logical thinking, and problem-solving strategies.
-Math manipulatives are gradually replaced by mental and written math.
-Number sense and algebraic thinking appear in much third grade math—multiplication through grouping, skip counting, arrays, and notation; drawing connections to division; and working with fractions.
+They work individually and in differentiated groups, using math tools and games to explore computational skills, logical thinking, and problem-solving strategies.
+Math manipulatives are gradually replaced with mental and written math.
+Number sense and algebraic thinking appear frequently in third grade math—multiplication through grouping, skip counting, arrays, and notation; drawing connections to division; and working with fractions.
 Data interpretation encompasses graphs, charts, and line plots; measurement extends to perimeter, area, and volume.
 Third graders work with the Bridges in Mathematics and the accompanying Applied Math curricula.

-Earth & Environmental Science: During an in-depth weather and climate unit, students learn the pieces that create weather systems and the data that is associated with those systems.
+Earth and environmental science: During an in-depth weather and climate unit, students learn the pieces that create weather systems and the data that is associated with those systems.
 We then extend this learning to a study of climate change and its effects on people around the world.
 Visit the Science Lab to learn more>

 Admissions Information >